 50: 0

-Algorithm description and ordering.
-An important part of this algorithm is that it only adds coins in increasing size.
-In other words, it starts with the 1-cent coin and continues with the 5-cent coin and then larger coins.
-This results in the output being automatically sorted.
+Notes, size.
+This algorithm only adds coins in increasing size.
+It starts with the 1-cent coin and continues with the 5-cent coin and then larger coins.
+The output is automatically sorted.